weng-lab/krews/docs/workflows.md

 Within the function, you may set the following fields:

 - dockerImage (Required): The name of the docker image the task will run with.
-- dockerDataDir: The working directory that should contain input and output files.
 - output (Required): The output object.
 (More on this below)
 - command: The command that will be executed on the given docker image.
 - env: a map of optional environment variables to run the docker container with.
+- inputsDir: The working directory that should contain input files.
+- outputsDir: THe working directory that should contain output files.
 - cpus: number of cpus required for each task run.
 - memory: amount of memory required for each task run.
 - diskSize: disk space required for each task run.